 Neighborhood 47-50 comprises the south end of Vashon Island and all of Maury Island totaling approximately 10,880 acres of land.
 Commercial structures group around the small towns of Burton and Dockton and typically consist of onestory stand-alone structures, with a few two-story mixed-use buildings.
 Commercial uses include some retail stores and offices, volunteer fire stations, churches, water towers, community halls, parks, several television transmitters, marinas, and the Tahlequah Ferry Terminal.
-Neighborhood 50 is home to two summer camps.
-Camp Sealth, located along Colvos Passage on the west side of the island and Burton Camp, located on Quartermaster Harbor.
+Neighborhood 50 is home to two summer camps; Camp Sealth, located along Colvos Passage on the west side of the island and Burton Camp, located on Quartermaster Harbor.
 There is also a bed and breakfast and several vacation cottages.
 About one-half of the commercial parcels in this area are undeveloped and serve as parks, tidelands, and vacant commercial/industrial sites.
 In late 2010 the former Glacier NW Sand and Gravel quarry was obtained by King County.
 This 250-acre site, which had been a major supplier of raw materials for cement-related products, had been a source of contention between Vashon Islanders and the operators/owners of the quarry, who in 1998 applied to expand operations at the south Maury Island site.
 Islanders had concerns over environmental impacts.
 While Glacier was in the process of satisfying environmental elements, a key permit was revoked in 2008.
 Glacier then became amenable to selling the site, and the deal was completed in 2010.
-The general plan is to use the site as a park or natural area, after much required environmental remediation.
+After much required environmental remediation, the site is now used as a park and natural area.
 The park has been named the Maury Island Marine Park.

-The most recent sale in neighborhood 50 occurred in October of 2016 when the Quartermaster Inn and Restaurant was sold in Burton.
+The most recent sale in neighborhood 50, in Burton, occurred in October of 2016 when the Quartermaster Inn and Restaurant sold.
 The property has now been renovated and renamed the Burton Inn and Bistro with the restaurant opening in 2017.